¡Hola mi Gente!

-Today is the Puerto Rican Day Parade.
-Contrary to what you may (or may not) have heard, the parade isn’t a rape fest, or an organized crime spree.
-The following was posted by a Boricua* for the NY Post several years ago and it features the many highlights of what is still one of the largest (if not the largest) outdoor event in the U.S.
+Today, Puerto Ricans will head to the Puerto Rican Day Parade to show pride in our cultural heritage.
+Contrary to what you may, or may not, have heard, the parade isn’t a rape fest, or an organized crime spree.
+I had wanted to post a real history of the parade, how it started and why, and how it was in truth the result of a grassroots movement, but I don’t have the time right now.
+The following was posted by a Boricua for the NY Post several years ago and it features the many high (and low) lights of what is still one of the largest (if not the largest) outdoor event in the U.S.

 * * *